This post may contain affiliate links. Please read our disclosure policy.

 Before You Go

 I hope you enjoyed this professional chef tested recipe.
-Check out our other custard recipes, or try a custardy chocolate pie like my French Silk Pie next!
+Check out our other custard recipes, or try a custardy chocolate pie like my French Silk Pie next or her banana variation banana cream pie!

 A rich, creamy dark chocolate pudding!